pweil-/hello-sni/README.md

 1. Create the pod, service, and route
 1. Run the client

+If you're not using the single machine vagrant environment you may need to adjust the ip address in the client.
+The client points to 10.0.2.15 which is the default ip for the vagrant machine and is also the entry point for the router since the router binds to host ports.

 ```
 [vagrant@openshiftdev paul_temp]$ osc get pods && osc get services && osc get routes
 POD                 IP                  CONTAINER(S)                   IMAGE(S)                          HOST                           LABELS              STATUS